Charlie Hough

 Charles Oliver Hough (/ˈhʌf/; born January 5, 1948) is an American former Major League Baseball (MLB) knuckleball pitcher and coach who played for the Los Angeles Dodgers, Texas Rangers, Chicago White Sox, and Florida Marlins from 1970 to 1994.

+Early life

+Hough was born on January 5, 1948 at the Tripler Army Medical Center in Honolulu of the then Territory of Hawaii to Dick and Paula Hough.
+Charlie's older brother Richard spent some time in the Boston Red Sox farm system in 1964.
+The family lived in Greenville, Rhode Island for most of his youth before later moving to Florida.
+At Hialeah High, he excelled in basketball along with numerous positions in baseball.

 Playing career

 Amateur

 Hough was drafted out of Hialeah High School in the 8th round of the 1966 Major League Baseball draft by the Los Angeles Dodgers.
 While in high school, he had spent the summer of 1964 pitching against collegiate competition for the Chatham A's of the Cape Cod Baseball League where he was named a league all-star.

 Minor leagues

 After pitching in the low minor leagues from 1967 to 1969 with the Ogden Dodgers, Santa Barbara Dodgers and Albuquerque Dodgers with limited success, Hough's career and fortunes changed dramatically when he learned how to throw a knuckleball in spring training in 1970, leading to a successful season with the Spokane Indians in AAA, where he led the Pacific Coast League in saves and posted a 1.95 ERA.